Training Programs

 -

-Voting Privileges: Associate Members are entitled to vote on general matters pertaining to the Society of Ortho-Bionomy International such as electing the Board of Directors.
+Voting Privileges: Associate Members are entitled to vote on general matters pertaining to the Society of Ortho-Bionomy International such as electing the Board of Directors

 -

-Newsletter Subscription to “Ortho-Bionomy News,” the Society’s quarterly newsletter and e-newsletters.
+Newsletter Subscription to “Ortho-Bionomy News,” the Society’s quarterly newsletter and e-newsletters

 -

-Classes taken for Associate Member level transfer directly to Practitioner Training Program.
+Classes taken for Associate Member level transfer directly to Practitioner Training Program

 Associate Member Form

-Practitioner Program
+Practitioner Training Program

 This program is designed to give individuals a thorough understanding of the art and practice of Ortho-Bionomy.
 The focus is on providing the trainees with an understanding of applying the principles of Ortho-Bionomy to the techniques.
 The student also learns to present and demonstrate Ortho-Bionomy to use in their own practices and communities.
 Becoming a Registered Practitioner of Ortho-Bionomy is an on-going process.
 It is both a personal process and a process of coming to understand the work and how to utilize it.